As close to perfect as you will get when it comes to an electric toothbrush for kids.

 If the battery power is low, that LED will flash RED for a full minute after a clean to show it is low and needs recharging.

-Should it be completed discharged a series of 5 beeps will be heard twice.
+Should it be completely discharged a series of 5 beeps will be heard twice.
 The brush will not function and it must be put on the charging stand.

 This is particularly useful as kids might not be too proactive at putting the brush on the charging stand regularly and as a parent you need worry a lot less of coming into the bathroom to find a flat/discharged brush.